Matthews Asia Small Companies Fund

 - Investment involves risk.
 Past performance is not a guide to future performance.
 It is possible to lose the principal capital of your investment.

 - The Fund invests primarily in Asian countries and economies.
-Investment in such emerging markets may be subject to increased risks such as political, tax, economic, market, liquidity, custody and settlement, currency, legal and regulatory risks.
+Investment in such emerging markets may be subject to increased risks such as political, tax, economic, policy, market, liquidity, trading, custody and settlement, currency, legal and regulatory risks.

 - The Fund invests primarily in equity securities, which may result in increased volatility.